-Small scale renewable energy development which meets the energy demands of a single property or local community will be supported where it does not harm the National Park's Special Qualities or environment.
+Development should first reduce its energy consumption, and then consider renewable sources of energy.
+Small scale renewable energy development which meets the energy demands of a single property or local community will be encouraged where it does not harm the National Park's Special Qualities or environment.
 Large scale renewable energy development, including wind and solar farms, is not appropriate in the National Park.